kjasn/Simple-Bank/README.md

 \#TODO

 Since **the first server we run will block the second one**, so we need run them in different go routine.

+## Asynchronous Processing

+For synchronous APIs, when clients send request to the server, the request **must be processed immediately by the server and the result will be return synchronously**.
+But sometimes when the request can not to be processed immediately, maybe it **takes long time to complete** and we do not want to force clients to wait, OR maybe we just want to **schedule it to be execute in the future**.
+Thus we need a mechanism to process some kinds of tasks asynchronously.

+Firstly, we may think about using go routine to process in the background because it is simple to implement.
+But the drawback is the task live inside in the process's memory.
+If the server goes down, the unprocessed tasks may be lost.

+Then using message queue will be a better design.
+Redis is an efficient message queue, which stores its data both in memory and persistent storage.
+With its high-concurrency and reliability, our tasks will not be lost.